-The Industrial Welding and Metal Fabrication A.A.S. degree program has been designed to provide students with a comprehensive education allowing them to be successful in the diverse world of welding and metal fabrication.
-To meet the many and varied demands of this industry, Helena College has designed a program that enables the graduating student to find employment in a wide spectrum of areas with high earning potential.
+The Industrial Welding and Metal Fabrication A.A.S. degree program at Helena College is designed to equip students with a comprehensive education, preparing them for success in the diverse fields of welding and metal fabrication.
+This program addresses the varied demands of the industry, enabling graduates to secure employment in a wide range of high-earning potential areas.

-The curriculum includes extensive hands on experience -more than 1500 hours for the associate degree -utilizing the newest equipment used in industry, and includes coursework in computation, writing and human relationships.
-Upon completion of the Industrial Welding and Metal Fabrication program curriculum, the student will earn an Associate of Applied Science Degree.
+The curriculum offers extensive hands-on experience, with over 1500 hours of practical training using the latest industry equipment.
+It also includes coursework in problem-solving skills, communication, and workplace relationships.
+Upon completing the program, students will earn an Associate of Applied Science Degree.

-Fabrication equipment, welding machines and support equipment are now all supported with software.
-Helena College students receive instruction on equipment including CNC plasma tables with support software, CNC press brake with support software, ironworker, shears, and welding positioners.
-As one of 10 nationwide regional training facilities for Miller Electric, Helena College students are afforded advanced opportunities using their newest technologies.
+Helena College provides instruction on advanced fabrication equipment and welding machines, all supported by software.
+Students will learn to operate CNC plasma tables, CNC press brakes, ironworkers, shears, and welding positioners.
+As one of ten nationwide regional training facilities for Miller Electric, Helena College offers students advanced opportunities with the latest technologies.

-With an emphasis on safety, students will receive hands-on, theoretical, and technical training covering shielded metal arc welding(SMAW), flux cored arc welding(FCAW), gas metal arc welding(GMAW), gas metal arc welding pulse(GMAW-P), gas tungsten arc welding(GTAW), orbital GTAW, and submerged arc welding(SAW) processes along with courses in fabrication techniques.
-Plasma arc, oxy-fuel and carbon arc cutting processes are also examined in great detail.
-Under the guidance of experienced welding professionals, students can build skills needed for an outstanding career in welding, including strong fitting and fabrication skills gained through extensive hands on training including the fabrication of various projects.
+Safety is a key focus, and students receive hands-on, theoretical, and technical training in various welding processes, including shielded metal arc welding (SMAW), flux cored arc welding (FCAW), gas metal arc welding (GMAW), gas metal arc welding pulse (GMAW-P), gas tungsten arc welding (GTAW), and submerged arc welding (SAW).
+The program also covers plasma arc, oxy-fuel, and carbon arc cutting processes in detail.
+Under the guidance of experienced welding professionals, students develop strong fitting and fabrication skills through extensive hands-on training, including the fabrication of various projects.

-The Helena College Welding Program is proudly affiliated with the American Welding Society as an Institutional Educational Member beginning Spring Semester 2013.
-We hold our students to the highest standards set by the American Welding Society.
+The Helena College Welding Program is an Institutional Educational Member of the American Welding Society since Spring Semester 2013, adhering to the highest standards set by the society.